gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/support/known-issues.md

 ## Annoying bugs

+### Eclipse 4.8 Photon on Linux is unresponsive

+This is a Linux specific issue.
+Due to some GTK issues, the long ARM dropdown controls sometimes take 30 seconds to initialise.
+On previous Eclipse versions it was possible to force the use of GTK2, but on Eclipse 4.8 Photon this does not work as expected.

+The workaround is to downgrade to Eclipse 4.7 or upgrade to 4.9.

 ### Win XP 64 global path ignored for debugging sessions

 If you are using Win XP 64 and, while starting a debug session, the launcher complains that arm-none-eabi-gdb cannot be found in the current path, you are facing an Eclipse+Java bug, not able to properly process the exec() environment on Win XP 64.